hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_futuristic_cityscape_where_ainauts_and_their_ai_co_0faa2219-6b08-4552-a95e-d711c16600bb-0_0.content.md

 ### John's Story

 John is an engineer who works for a manufacturing company.
 He was hesitant to work with AI because he thought it would replace his job.
-However, after learning about the benefits of a collaborative partnership, he realized that AI could actually make his job easier.
+However, after learning about the benefits of a Coll<wbr>aborative partnership, he realized that AI could actually make his job easier.
 By working with an AI assistant, he was able to automate repetitive tasks and focus on more complex problems.

 ## References

-Check out these resources to learn more about the benefits of a collaborative partnership between Ainautes and AI:
+Check out these resources to learn more about the benefits of a Coll<wbr>aborative partnership between Ainautes and AI:

 - "The Future of Work: How AI and Ainautes Will Collaborate" by Harvard Business Review
 - "Ainautes and AI: Working Together to Create a Better Future" by Forbes